Table of Contents

 Man-Made Methods:

-- Chilling: Subjecting seeds to cold temperatures.
+- Chilling: Exposing seeds to low temperature.

 - Chemical Treatments: Applying chemicals like gibberellic acid and nitrates.